nic3-14159/dell-flash-unlock/README.md

   If it says it is not set, then you will need to install or compile a kernel with that option set.

-### OpenBSD
+### OpenBSD/NetBSD
-- On OpenBSD, ensure you are booting with securelevel set to -1.
+- On OpenBSD/NetBSD, ensure you are booting with securelevel set to -1.

 ### General
 Make sure an AC adapter is plugged into your system